Preparing the NDB Cluster for replication consists of the following steps:

 For additional options that can be set in

-my.cnffor replication slaves, see Section 17.1.6, “Replication and Binary Logging Options and Variables”.
+my.cnffor replicas, see Section 17.1.6, “Replication and Binary Logging Options and Variables”.

-If the master cluster is already in use, you can create a backup of the master and load this onto the slave to cut down on the amount of time required for the slave to synchronize itself with the master.
-If the slave is also running NDB Cluster, this can be accomplished using the backup and restore procedure described in Section 22.6.9, “NDB Cluster Backups With NDB Cluster Replication”.
+If the source cluster is already in use, you can create a backup of the source and load this onto the replica to cut down on the amount of time required for the replica to synchronize itself with the source.
+If the replica is also running NDB Cluster, this can be accomplished using the backup and restore procedure described in Section 22.6.9, “NDB Cluster Backups With NDB Cluster Replication”.

 db_nameis the name of the database to be replicated: